-Martha Summa-Chadwick, DMA, has achieved a wide reputation as a performer of chamber and solo works for piano and also as an advocate of the use of music in therapy.
+Martha Summa-Chadwick, DMA, has achieved a national reputation as a performer of chamber and solo works for piano and also as an advocate of the use of music in therapy.
 She holds a Bachelor of Music degree from the Hartt School of Music, a Master of Music degree from the University of Tennessee at Chattanooga, and a Doctor of Musical Arts degree from the University of Kansas.
 She has also completed both basic and advanced level training in certification for Neurologic Music Therapy from Colorado State University’s Center for Biomedical Research in Music.
 She has studied piano under the direction of Luiz de Moura Castro, Yakov Kasman, and Jack Winerock.

 Her varied career talents include not only that of concert pianist but also teacher and information technologist.
 Her TED talk, “Dance of the Neural Tango” (presented at TEDxChattanooga, February 2016) can be viewed on YouTube at https://www.youtube.com/watch?v=wCM4JPmPJcI.
 She is a frequent speaker at international, national and state conferences for organizations including the World Piano Pedagogy Conference (WPPC), Music Teacher’s National Association (MTNA), American Music Therapy Association (AMTA), Society for Music Perception and Cognition (SMPC), Southeast Autism Center, Computing Sciences in Colleges, National Association for Music Education (NAfME), Society for Education, Music, and Psychology (SEMPRE) and the Tennessee Arts Commission (TAC).